Contact Us

 Step 4.
 Obtain a Portugal residence permit

 The visa is valid for four months.
-During this time, you need to come to Portugal and submit a residency application and biometrics to the Foreigners and Borders Service (SEF) by appointment.
+During this time, you need to come to Portugal and submit a residency application and biometrics to the Agency for Integration, Migrations and Asylum of Portugal by appointment.
 Then wait for the approval and receive the residence permit card.

 How much does it cost to get a Portugal D2 Visa?